-Mark Wagoner is a partner in the litigation practice group in the Toledo and Columbus offices.
-He has significant experience in all areas of business litigation, including franchise and distribution, antitrust, RICO, and securities disputes.
+Mark Wagoner is the Co-Administrator of the litigation practice group.
+He has successfully litigated cases in antitrust, franchise, RICO, and securities disputes.
 He has been included in The Best Lawyers in America® and holds an AV® rating from Martindale-Hubbell.
-He is an active member of the ABA Forum on Franchising and the ABA Section on Antitrust Law.
+He is a Life Member of the Judicial Conference for U.S. Court of Appeals for the Sixth Circuit.

 - Lead trial counsel in successful jury trial in Michigan state court over franchise and distributorship issues.

 - Trial counsel in federal jury trial in a franchise dispute.
 Jury entered a verdict for client resulting in significant damages.
 The decision was recognized by the ABA Annual Franchise and Distribution Update as one of the most significant of the year.

 - Trial counsel in federal jury trial that resulted in six figure compensatory and punitive damages in favor of client.

 - Lead trial counsel in complex arbitration over distribution and payment for polyethylene pellets distributed across United States.
 Substantial award entered in favor of client for full amount owed.

 - Drafted amicus curiae briefs filed with Supreme Court of Ohio and United States Court of Appeals for the Sixth Circuit on a variety of issues.